 Employees who are injured while performing their job-related duties shall receive such compensation and expense reimbursement as prescribed by the Workers' Compensation Law of South Dakota.
 The employee must report the job-related injury to the Business Manager within three (3) days and must complete a First Report of Injury form.
-Employees will be paid regular wages up to the temporary total disability compensation amount (62 2/3%), and may use sick and/or personal leave for the remaining salary amount not to exceed 100%.
+Employees will be paid regular wages up to the temporary total disability compensation amount in South Dakota Codified Law 62-4-3, and may use sick and/or personal leave for the remaining salary amount not to exceed 100%.